kevinfengcs88/nvim/README.md

 - flash.nvim
     - Make `:noh` automatic after `/` searching with flash.nvim
 - Investigate rainbow delimiters behavior (is it just highlight groups happening in the wrong order?)
-- diagflow only works on LSP updates, fix this
-    - Fix diagflow bug working on nvim-tree (just disable it for nvim-tree buffers)
 - Clean up keymaps so that they only load when necessary (plugin = true) option

 ## Plugins to test